vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

       # Array of namespaces to which this hook does not apply.
 Optional.
       excludedNamespaces:
       - ns3
       # Array of resources to which this hook applies.
-The only resource supported at this time is
+If empty, it applies to all supported resources.
-      # pods.
+      # The only resource supported at this time is pods.
       includedResources:
       - pods
       # Array of resources to which this hook does not apply.
 Optional.